openenergymonitor/guide/source/setup/optical-pulse-sensor.markdown

 If installed correctly when the emonPi / emonTx is powered up the pulse sensor LED should flash in sync with the utility meter LED.
 See video clip:

-*You may need to swich on a large electrical load e.g. kettle to generate some pulses*
+*You may need to switch on a large electrical load e.g. kettle to generate some pulses*

 <div class='videoWrapper'>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/vq5EmMRrOY0" frameborder="0" allowfullscreen></iframe>